steineggerlab/foldcomp/README.md

- -b, --break          interval size to save absolute atom coordinates [default=25] -z, --tar            save as tar file [default=false] -d, --db             save as database [default=false] -y, --overwrite          overwrite existing files [default=false] --skip-discontinuous skip PDB with with discontinuous residues (only batch compression) --plddt              extract pLDDT score (only for extraction mode) --fasta              extract amino acid sequence (only for extraction mode)
+ -b, --break          interval size to save absolute atom coordinates [default=25] -z, --tar            save as tar file [default=false] -d, --db             save as database [default=false] -y, --overwrite      overwrite existing files [default=false] -l, --id-list        a file of id list to be processed (only for database input) --skip-discontinuous skip PDB with with discontinuous residues (only batch compression) --plddt              extract pLDDT score (only for extraction mode) --fasta              extract amino acid sequence (only for extraction mode)